noamelf/Lets-build-a-Python-profiler-in-25-LOC/PITCHME.md

 @[4-10](main calls calc with 2 different numbers)
 @[13-15](Starting the profiler, running the code, and printing the stats)

+Note:
-The results are pretty clear,we can see that calc 100K took x time of our sampling and 200K took y time Now let’s visualize it: python demo1.py | flamegraph | browser .
+- The results are pretty clear,we can see that calc 100K took x time of our sampling and 200K took y time
+- Now let’s visualize it: `python demo1.py | flamegraph | browser`

 ---